 Thanks to a spate of printing technologies that make it possible to print patterns on vinyl that closely resemble real things like petrified wood, or handpainted ceramic, decorative peel and stick products are more stylish than ever.

 Mirth Studio based in Charleston, South Carolina, is leading the charge with their multihued line of vinyl floor decals.
 The colorful collection inspired by hand-painted Moroccan tile will make any no-wax floor in your home look better fast, just peel and stick.
 For the best results, only apply to clean and level surfaces.
 FYI, if you're a renter, removing them later won't damage the surface underneath.

 But are they suitable for high-traffic areas in your home?
 Sure thing.

-Residential customers have used these decals to beautify kitchen, entryway and laundry room floors.
+Residential customers have used these decals to beautify kitchen, entryway, and laundry room floors.
 One client even installed them on their porch, says the folks at Mirth Studio.
 Each decal is 12-inches by 12-inches.
 A pack of 16 costs $112.
-Orders can be fully customized, including decal resizing, for an addition charge.Continue to 3 of 8 below.
+Orders can be fully customized, including decal resizing, for an additional charge.Continue to 2 of 7 below.

 Fakes That Look Great